clp-research/slurk/docs/slurk_gettingstarted.rst

   $ echo $BOT_USER
   2

-There are several bots available at :`GitHub<https://github.com/clp-research/slurk-bots>`_, in our example the echo-bot is used.
+There are several bots available at `GitHub <https://github.com/clp-research/slurk-bots>`_, in our example the echo-bot is used.
 Start the bot with the provided token

 .. code-block:: bash